grinnell-cs/csc151-images/_readings/association-lists.md

 (define assoc-empty null)
 </pre>

-Since we know that the implementation of our dictionary is a list of pairs, we could write recursive implementations of each of these functions, and we'll do so in lab as an exercise.
+Since we know that the implementation of our dictionary is a list of pairs, we can write recursive implementations of each of these functions, and we'll do so in lab as an exercise.
 For example, `assoc-key?` is realized by the following recursive decomposition over the input list `l`:

 > Association list `l` contains key `k` as follows: